 How long will a ductless system last?

-With proper maintenance and care, a ductless system should perform for over 20 years.
-Many of the systems installed during the 1980s are still functioning well today.
-Check manufacturer guidelines for proper maintenance of your system or reference our Ductless Homeowner’s Guide.
+With proper maintenance and care, your ductless systems can last for more than 20 years.
+In fact, many ductless systems we installed during the 1980s are still functioning well today.

 What kind of maintenance does a ductless system require?